 As we develop product candidates addressing other allergies, including grass, tree and plant allergies, we may face similar supply risks.
 In the past, AIC was produced for us by a single contract manufacturer.
-Our existing supplies of AIC are sufficient for us to conduct our currently planned Phase III clinical trial.
+Our existing supplies of AIC are sufficient for us to conduct our currently planned Phase IIb clinical trial.
 We plan to qualify and enter into manufacturing agreements with one or more new commercial manufacturers to produce additional supplies of AIC as required for completion of clinical trials and commercialization.

 Our hepatitis B vaccine consists of ISS combined with clinical grade hepatitis B surface antigen using standard fill and finish processes.
 Hepatitis B surface antigen is manufactured worldwide by several companies.
 We have acquired hepatitis B surface antigen for our clinical trials to date from a single commercial manufacturer.
-We are currently in discussions with several potential suppliers of hepatitis B surface antigen to secure a supply of antigen necessary to permit us to commence our planned Phase III trials and to commercialize our hepatitis B vaccine product candidate.
+We entered into a license and supply agreement with Berna Biotech, under which Berna will provide a supply of antigen necessary to permit us to commence our planned Phase III trials and to commercialize our hepatitis B vaccine product candidate.